-The Alzheimer Research Award is presented annually by the Hans and Ilse Breuer Foundation.
+The Alzheimer Research Award is presented yearly or at the latest every two years by the Hans und Ilse Breuer Foundation.

 Scientists will be distinguished for their excellent works in the field of Alzheimer Research, Dementia Research and Research in similar age-related diseases.

 The award amounts to Euro 100,000 and is to be freely used by the winner within the scope of its research work.
 The Alzheimer Research Award may be allocated to several persons.

 The funds are to be used for the study of Alzheimer’s disease and other age-related diseases.
 They can therefore be freely used in conjunction with equipment, personnel, expenses or conference travels (according to the provisions of the Federal Travel Act).
 After a period of three years, the winner shall submit an abstract for publication on the Foundation´s website.

 The funds are managed by the scientific institution where the winner works.
 A statement of use of the award funds needs to be presented to the Foundation after each calendar year.
 After a period of three years, funds that have not been used are reimbursed.

 When accepting the award, the winner agrees that the Foundation be mentioned in the acknowledgement of all scientific publications, which arise from this funding, and that unsolicited reprints of this work may be given to the Foundation.

 The award is available to scientists in Germany, or may be given German scientists abroad if they intend to return to Germany.
 There is only one promotion.
 Only in rare and substantiated occasions may a research project be resubmitted after six years.